percent4/Sudoku-Solver/README.md

   <li>Enter "http://localhost:8000/index" in one of your broswers.</li>
 </ol>

-Fially, do not forget to modify the Templates DIRS in your computer, which guarantees that your program runs successfully!
+Finally, do not forget to modify the Templates DIRS in your computer, which guarantees that your program runs successfully!